material-motion/material-motion/specifications/serialization.md

 * Able to subscribe to a stream of transactions.
 * Able to query\/visualize state of any performer in the runtime.
 * Able to remotely commit new Plans to the runtime.
 * Able to modify active performer state.
 E.g. spring coefficients or easing curve.
 * Able to modify named variables in the system.

-## Static serialization

-Intended use cases:

-* interchange from\/to other motion tools.
-E.g. "export from X to Material Motion".
-* Binary format for storage and retrieval of motion.

 ## Thoughts